Timely Commentary & AnalysisNov 19, 2021

 Hagar Hajjar Chemali is a nonresident senior fellow with the Atlantic Council’s GeoEconomics Center.
 She is an expert on sanctions, counter-terrorist financing policy and the Middle East.

-Hagar’s professional background and expertise has been shaped by a number of senior public affairs and policy-making positions she held over the course of 12 years in the U.S. Government.
-Prior to launching her company in 2016, she was Director of Communications and Spokesperson for the U.S. Mission to the United Nations under President Obama.
+Chemali’s professional background and expertise has been shaped by a number of senior public affairs and policy-making positions she held over the course of 12 years in the US Government.
+Prior to launching her company in 2016, she was director of communications and spokesperson for the US Mission to the United Nations under President Obama.

-Before joining the U.S. Mission, Hagar was Spokesperson for Terrorism and Financial Intelligence at the U.S. Department of the Treasury where she handled all public affairs related to sanctions policy, illicit finance, and enforcement actions.
+Before joining the US Mission, Chemali was spokesperson for terrorism and financial intelligence at the US Department of the Treasury where she handled all public affairs related to sanctions policy, illicit finance, and enforcement actions.

-From 2010-2012, Hagar was Director for Syria and Lebanon at the National Security Council at the White House, where she advised on and coordinated the implementation of U.S. policy toward Syria and Lebanon.
-Hagar also worked as a Senior Policy Advisor on Asia and Policy Advisor on the Middle East in the Office of Terrorist Financing and Financial Crimes at the U.S. Treasury.
+From 2010-2012, Chemali was director for Syria and Lebanon at the National Security Council at the White House, where she advised on and coordinated the implementation of US policy toward Syria and Lebanon.
+Chemali also worked as a senior policy advisor on Asia and policy advisor on the Middle East in the Office of Terrorist Financing and Financial Crimes at the US Treasury.